 The Object-Based Media Group

-International Symposium on Display Holography (ISDH) coming to MIT in June 2012
+International Symposium on Display Holography (ISDH) at MIT in June 2012

 One Laptop Per Child (I'm Technical Advisor)

 Call for Papers: IEEE Consumer Communications and Networking Conference (I was general chair in 2006)

 Fundamentals of Computational Media Design (MAS110) subject Web site Fall 2012

 Introduction to Research in Media Arts and Sciences (MAS111) subject Web site Spring 2013

 Looking for Signals, Systems and Information for Media Technology (MAS160/MAS510/MAS511)?
 We'll be teaching that material as part of subject MAS.500, Hands on Foundations in Media Technology, during spring term 2014